jti-jcamarena/MSAG-Interface-UCR-Offense-Reports/README.md

 Suspected Drug Type must be entered when Type of Property Loss is 1 and Offense Code is 35A

+Missing mandatory segment: each incident must have at least one victim Missing mandatory segment: each Offense must have at least one Victim

 Group A Offense UCR - crimes against Society
 Victim Type G - Government
 IMPORT_VIOLATIONS,G